Gerald Onslow: Military career

-Onslow was commissioned into the Royal Engineers as Lieutenant in 1873.
-He served in Afghanistan in 1878–80 and Burma in 1885–87; by the time of his second tour of duty, he had been promoted to captain.
+Onslow was commissioned into the Royal Engineers as lieutenant on 29 April 1873.
+He served in Afghanistan in 1878–1880, was promoted to captain on 8 January 1885, and served in Burma from 1885–1887.
+He was subsequently promoted to major on 21 October 1892, and to lieutenant-colonel on 9 April 1900, shortly before he was appointed commanding officer of the Bombay Sappers and Miners, stationed in Khadki, British India.

 Later life

 Onslow married Flora Frances Mary Donald on 16 November 1889 in Cheltenham.
 He died at Camperdown, Goldsmith's Avenue, Crowborough, in 1909.
 He had four sons, three of whom were killed in the First World War; the fourth, Eric Montague Onslow, was kept as a prisoner of war for much of the conflict.